IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2019-10-03-Solving-a-traffic-problem-using-graph-decomposition.md

 Now, the nine hard working peace-keepers explore different possible one-way transformations of market city.
 They call the transformation "good" if every traffic intersection is reachable from every other traffic intersection.
 They assign the tenth peace-keeper, the lazy one, the job of finding whether a given transformation is “good”.
 If you are the tenth peace-keeper, you are in luck, for we will show you how to accomplish this task, in a fraction of a second, using our vast computing power.

 ## **Formal ideas and definitions**

-<span style="text-decoration:underline;"> </span>Before we present a solution to our main problem, we first define some mathematical terms and explore a few key ideas.
+Before we present a solution to our main problem, we first define some mathematical terms and explore a few key ideas.
 We will then redefine the main problem statement using those mathematical terms.
 We will explore the following ideas.
 * The idea of a graph
 * Exploring a graph
 * DFS (Depth First Search)